sr-abay/Credi-Card-Fraud-Detection-/README.md

-# Credi-Card-Fraud-Detection
+# Credit-Card-Fraud-Detection

-##The model is developed with the dataset from kaggle.com
+#The model is developed with the dataset from kaggle.com